sukhijapiyush/MatPass/README.md

 ## General Information

-This is a JSP servlet application to efficiently monitor and track the inward/outward movement of products in a office and inlcudes multiple screen for diffrent roles like guard to verify the movement of products, supervisor to initiate the movement of products, and so on.
+This is a JSP servlet application to efficiently monitor and track the inward/outward movement of products in an office and includes multiple screens for different roles like a guard to verify the movement of products, a supervisor to initiate the movement of products, and so on.

 ### Steps to make project your own